Masked Autoencoders Are Articulatory Learners: Approach

 We use a 200 sample input frame.
 The input frames are masked randomly.
 For each batch, a masking layer samples an integer between 1 and 8 uniformly $N$ times, with $N$ being a hyper-parameter.
 Unique samples represent the index of PTs to be masked and replaced by a trainable mask token.
 This means that the hyper-parameter $N$ controls the maximum amount of masking during training.

 Unlike \cite{mae}, we don't remove the masked patches from the input to the encoder and provide positional information to the input of the decoder.
-Instead we mask in place.
-This ensures that separate channels in the model keeps the information about the identity of different PTs, masked or unmasked.

-The model was implemented with TensorFlow-Keras machine learning framework and trained on an NVIDIA Titan Xp GPU.
+Instead, we mask in place.
+This ensures that separate channels in the model keep the information about the identity of different PTs, masked or unmasked.
+The model was implemented with the TensorFlow-Keras machine learning framework \footnote{\url{https://github.com/ahmedadelattia/MAE_Articulatory_Learners}} and trained on an NVIDIA Titan Xp GPU.
 We used Adam optimizer and mean absolute error loss.
-We employed early stopping with a patience of 50 epochs(the training is terminated when the test set loss isn't improved for 50 epochs).
+We employed early stopping with a patience of 50 epochs (the training is terminated when the test set loss isn't improved for 50 epochs).
 Even though the aim of the model is to reconstruct masked PTs, the loss is calculated on the entire output tensor to ensure that the model keeps the information about inter-dependencies between different PTs throughout.
 We trained 8 models for every speaker, varying $N$ from 1 to 8.
 In the end, we choose only one model for every speaker for inference based on test set performance.